In the snow without Neymar, Brazil brace for Russia

 Fighting for a spot

-Without Neymar, Tite is entrusting the left wing to Juventus's in-form Douglas Costa.
+Without the Paris Saint-Germain star, Tite is entrusting the left wing to Juventus's in-form Douglas Costa.

 The 27-year-old is in the prime of his career after spending much of it tucked away in Ukraine playing for Shakhtar Donetsk.

-Costa has only found the net three times in 22 appearances in a yellow jersey but this is his time to shine, and he does not seem phased by the occasion.
+Costa has only found the net three times in 22 appearances in the national team's yellow jersey but this is his time to shine, and he does not seem phased.

 "Replacing Neymar is an enormous challenge, but we have a lot of class acts on the team who have big potential," said Costa.